 Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

-Deferred prosecution is a legal arrangement where criminal charges are temporarily suspended.
+Deferred prosecution is a legal arrangement within criminal law where criminal charges are temporarily suspended.
 If the defendant successfully completes certain conditions, the charges may be dismissed.
 This can be a beneficial option for individuals facing criminal accusations.
 Key factors affecting eligibility include the nature of the crime, the defendant’s criminal history, and willingness to comply with conditions.

 If you were arrested for a criminal offense in Michigan, the legal process may be frightening and uncertain.
 For some who are accused of crimes, deferred prosecution may be an effective solution.
 This agreement allows a charge to be dropped under certain terms.
 It may be reassuring to have as many options as possible to either lessen or avoid prosecution.